Degree Requirements

 Program Length

-The MSBDS and MSIBS degrees are 18-month programs beginning in the summer semester.
-As a full-time student, students will graduate in the following fall semester.
+The MSBDS and MSIBS degrees are two-year programs beginning in the fall semester.
 Part-time status is available on a case-by-case basis and students have 3 years from the start of the program to complete the degree.

 Academic Calendar